On land that harbors eternity,

 Valley of the Kings

-A group of rock-cut tombs where New Kingdom pharaohs were buried, located on the west bank of Luxor.
-The tomb interiors carved into the mountains retain vivid wall paintings and hieroglyphs depicting beliefs about the afterlife and mythological worlds.
-Known for the discovery of Tutankhamun’s tomb, it is a landmark site of ancient Egypt.
+A group of rock-cut tombs where pharaohs of the New Kingdom were buried, located on the west bank of Luxor.
+Inside the tombs carved into the mountains are vivid wall paintings and hieroglyphs depicting beliefs about the afterlife and mythological worlds.
+Known for the discovery of Tutankhamun’s tomb, it is one of the most representative archaeological sites of ancient Egypt.

 [Japanese Guide]

-A magnificent three-tiered mortuary temple built against a sheer cliff, symbolizing the authority of Queen Hatshepsut, who is known as a female pharaoh.
-The orderly rows of columns and vast terraces are striking, and the design, integrated with the natural terrain, is regarded as a masterpiece of ancient architecture.
+A magnificent mortuary temple built in three tiers against a sheer cliff, symbolizing the authority of Queen Hatshepsut, who is known as a female pharaoh.
+The orderly rows of columns and the vast terraces are striking, and the design, integrated with the natural terrain, is considered a masterpiece of ancient architecture.

 [Japanese Guide]